utshomax/postman-docs/src/pages/docs/administration/admin-overview.md

     url: "https://blog.postman.com/managing-team-members-and-roles-in-postman-just-got-easier/"
 ---

 Postman provides a variety of tools to enable and enhance collaboration within your team.
-Whether you're getting started with a new team or managing an one, you can customize your team's Postman experience to align with your organizational needs.
+Whether you're getting started with a new team or managing an existing one, you can customize your team's Postman experience to align with your organizational needs.
 As a [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can use the following features to set up, manage, and secure your Postman team.

 ## Contents